ncsa/puppet-profile_lustre/README.md

 ### Recent changes

+:warning: WARNING: v3.2.0 of this module introduces a change to the "trigger" file (`/etc/lnet.trigger` by default).
+When Puppet (re)configures LNet it will now not only create this file but also put the system boot time in the file.
+On subsequent Puppet runs, if the file is missing OR if the system boot time recorded in the file is different than the actual system boot time, then Puppet will necessarily attempt to unmount Lustre and unload Lustre/LNet kernel modules, and then (re)configure LNet.

+(This change in the trigger file is necessary to support stateful systems.)

+When introducing this updated module into a cluster with booted production systems admins may want to "preseed" each node's system boot time into their trigger file to prevent Puppet from (unmounting Lustre and unloading Lustre/LNet kernel modules and) reconfiguring LNet.
+This can be done by running these commands on each node:
+# update the message in the trigger file, to avoid potential confusion due to the behavior change
+`echo "If this file is deleted or contains an older system boot time Puppet will unmount Lustre and reconfigure LNet" > /etc/lnet.trigger`
+# put the system's boot time in the trigger file
+`uptime -s >> /etc/lnet.trigger'

+NOTE: Time-related commands can sometimes produce varying output formats depending on the shell context.
+E.g., `who -b` produces different output when run via xdsh as compared to plain ssh or locally (and this is true even when Puppet is run via xdsh).
+But `uptime -s` produces consistent output in all of these contexts.
+That being said, if admins desire to use some other parallel shell command they should be aware that varying output format could produce issues and test carefully.

 :warning: WARNING: v3.0.0 of this module introduces changes to names and structuring of some parameters:
 - changed:
   - `profile_lustre::module::local_networks`